What is Commercial Loan Documentation Training?

 The training equips credit professionals with skills on how to review the collateral documentation in order to determine the adequacy of the collateral in relation to the amount of loan applied.
 The collateral documentation shows the assets that the borrower is providing as collateral, and it acts as proof of ownership of the asset.
 The collateral shows the borrower’s commitment to servicing the debt, and its value should be equal or more than the amount of loan applied.

 If the borrower is unable to make prompt debt payments, i.e., principal and interest payments, then the lender is authorized to auction the collateral to recoup the cost of the loan.
 For example, when taking a mortgage, the property being acquired can be used as collateral for the loan.
-The borrower should provide documentation that acts as proof of ownership of the property.
+The borrower should provide documentation that acts as proof of ownership of the property, as well as an appraisal, which serves as proof of the market value of the property.
 If the borrower is unable to service the debt, the lender can auction the property to recover the cost of the mortgage.

 2. Business Plan